Release Notes

 tsconfig

-The look up strategy to be used to find the TSConfig file.
+The strategy used to find the TSConfig file.

 The following can be specified: